marksmccann/froyo/docs/api/component.md

 -   type: `object`

 A user-defined object to store data about the instance.
 This data is used to conditionally control the output and behavior of the component.
+See ["Component Lifecycle"](../fundamentals/component-lifecycle.md) to learn more.

 ```js
 const instance = new FrozenYogurt(rootElement, { flavor: 'Vanilla' });
 // instance.state will be "{ flavor: 'Vanilla' }"
 ```

-Never mutate `this.state` directly outside of the `initialize` method.
-Instead, use `setState`.

-See State and Lifecycle for more information about the state.

 ## Instance methods